 A fixed lending rate on home loans is suitable during times when there is a possibility of an increase in interest rate in the future.
 However, a fixed rate of interest may not be suitable under circumstances that predict a decreasing trend in home loan interest.

 b.
 Floating rate of interest

 Unlike fixed rates, floating home loan interest rates are variable and change over the loan tenor.
-Based on the benchmark rate linked to housing finance, the floating interest rate on home loans increases or reduces.
+Based on the benchmark rate linked to housing finance, the floating interest rate increases or reduces.